BIDS/2017-01-12-ucb/lessons/shell/index.md

 Before we get started, I'll note that some of you, especially those of you who deal routinely with large numbers of small files (i.e., sensor data saved every hour by an instrument), will benefit from learning more advanced skills than those that we'll cover here.
 If you're interested, check out [this more detailed shell tutorial](http://software-carpentry.org/lessons.html){:target="_blank"} from Software Carpentry.

+**From buttons to the command line**

 So, to kick off, what exactly is "the shell"?
 Although these days when we think of "a computer" we immediately imagine buttons, menus, folders, etc., you're probably aware that this wasn't always the case.
 In the days before graphical user interfaces (GUIs), all interaction with computers occurred through a process that involved sending a computer text commands and waiting for the computer to show you some text back in response.
 Today, this text-based manner of interacting with a computer is known as a command line interface, and using it is known as "working at the command line".

+**read-evaluate-print**

 When we're working at the command line, our interactions with the computer follow what's known as a read-evaluate-print loop, which means that we type in something, the computer reads it, does something that we've told it to do, and prints the output back to us.
 We do this over and over again until we're done and log off.
 Although we've used the word "computer" above to indicate the actor who reads and replies to our text input, the actor that we are communicating with directly is actually a specialized program called "the shell".
 We can tell the shell to do all sorts of things, including to work with  files on our hard drive and to run other specialized command line programs.

+**Why the shell?**

 Since this is the 2010's (can you believe it?), why should we bother learning how to use the shell?
 The most important reason is that much of the rest of the scientific computing pipeline depends on it.
 Once you make the leap of breaking out of your comfortable R or Matlab GUI and trying to practice more advanced scientific computing, you'll immediately need to interact with the shell.
 On an immediate basis, you'll need to be comfortable with the skills in this lesson in order to complete our subsequent lessons on scientific programming, version control, testing, and reproducible workflows.
 Furthermore, once you become comfortable in the shell, you'll find that there are many tasks that you can do more quickly through the shell than through your old graphical programs.

+Here are some specific benefits that the shell (and command line) give you:

+* Automate many system-wide functions
+* Operate in computing environments where you don't have a GUI (e.g., on a cluster)
+* Use many tools that are most effective in the shell (e.g., Git)
+* Use a light-weight solution to get quick information (e.g., system usage)

 In this lesson we'll review how to use the shell for four common types of tasks that are a part of scientific computing.